Chronic pain

 Pain is often the result of learned neural pathways in the brain.
 And just as pain can be learned, it can also be unlearned.
 The most effective method to “unlearn” chronic pain is Pain Reprocessing Therapy, otherwise known as PRT.

 There are three steps to the PRT process.
-Step one includes detailed pain education regarding the way neuroplastic pain becomes chronic, and the complex ways in which emotional difficulties such as anger, grief and trauma are implicated.
+Step one includes detailed pain education regarding the way neuroplastic pain becomes chronic and the complex ways in which emotional difficulties such as anger, grief, and trauma are implicated.

 About Chronic Pain Education

 Finally, physical movement is the third component of PRT.
-People living with chronic pain are frighted to exacerbate their pain sensations or debilitate themselves further.
+People living with chronic pain are frightened to exacerbate their pain sensations or debilitate themselves further.
 I encourage pain patients to move more, in whatever way they may enjoy.
 This is often a slow process, requiring direct discussion about the fear of increased pain.

 The Importance of Physical Movement